-This is used to set the time you would like the system to power-on.
-If you want the system to power-on everyday as set in the "Date (of Month)" field, the time set in this field must be later than the time of the RTC set in the Standard CMOS Setup.
+This is used to set the time you would like the system to poweron.
+If you want the system to power-on everyday as set in the "Date (of Month)" field, the time set in this field must be later than the CMOS RTC's time.